A LITTLE ABOUT ME

 When he isn’t burning the midnight oil, Eric enjoys masters swimming, nerdy board games and tending to his budding (pun very much intended) bonsai collection.

 FOUR THINGS OF WHICH I'M PROUD

-• Sparking a national conversation about the insensitivity of the mascot of the Washington Professional Football Team
+• Sparking a national conversation about the insensitivity of the mascot of Washington’s Football Team

 • Leading the creative efforts of Trailer Park's Neutrogena global AOR pitch win

 • All the incredibly talented people I’ve had the pleasure of working with and learning from

 • My 4.9 star Uber passenger rating

 Goodness Mfg. / Trailer Park - Los Angeles

 Associate Creative Director

 September 2012 - December 2014